Arya Stark: Anti-heroine

-Reception and awards

-Arya is among the most popular characters in either version of the series.
-Williams' performance in Game of Thrones has received critical acclaim, particularly in the second season for her work opposite veteran actor Charles Dance (who played Tywin Lannister) when Arya served as Tywin's cupbearer.

-Williams has received several award nominations for her portrayal of Arya.
-For her performance in the series she received two Portal Awards for Best Supporting Actress and Best Young Actor in 2012, an EWwy Award for Best Supporting Actress in a Drama Series in 2014, and a Saturn Award for Best Performance by a Young Actor in a Television Series in 2015.

-Williams was nominated for a Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series in 2016 and 2019.
-Other nominations include the Portal Award for Best Young Actor in 2011, the SFX Awards for Best Actress in 2012 and 2015, the Gold Derby TV Awards for Breakthrough Performer of the Year in 2012, the Young Artist Award for Best Performance in a TV Series by a Supporting Young Actress in 2013, the EWwy Award for Best Supporting Actress in a Drama Series in 2015, and the Saturn Award for Best Performance by a Young Actor in a Television Series in 2016.

 Popularity and cultural impact

-The personal forename Arya is an existing real world name for both sexes of Sanskrit and Persian origins long used in South Asia.
-Following the start of the TV series, in 2012, the name Arya became the fastest-rising baby girl's name in the U.S., jumping in popularity from 711th to the 413th position, largely due to the popularity of Williams' character "Arya Stark".
+The personal forename Arya is an existing real-world name for both sexes of Sanskrit (आर्य, lit. 'noble' or 'honorable') and Persian (آریا, lit. 'noble,' or 'faithful') origins long used in South Asia.
+Following the start of the TV series, in 2012, the name Arya became the fastest-rising baby girl's name in the U.S., jumping in popularity from 711th to the 413th position, largely due to the popularity of Williams's character "Arya Stark".
 The name maintained its popularity in 2019.
-It was ranked 92 in the U.S. and its variation Aria was listed at 20.
-The name also entered the top 200 most commonly used names for baby girls born in England and Wales in 2017.
+It was ranked 92 in the U.S., and its variation Aria was listed at 20.
+The name also entered the top 200 most-commonly used names for baby girls born in England and Wales in 2017.